uhh-lt/context-eval/README.md

 ### Invocation procedure

 1. Fill the dataset with your sense IDs (see General invocation procedure) and gzip it.
 2. Create a file containing the whole sense inventory your system uses of the following format: a tab separated CSV file, with no quoting and no escape character and the following columns: `word`, `sense_id`, `related_words`.
 The `related_words` column is a comma separated word list, where each word can have a colon separated weight, i.e. `list:5,of:3,related:1,words:1`.
+And the `sense_id` must be numeric.
     _Note: the file must be given without the header!_
 3. Provide both files from the previous two steps to the python script `twsi_eval.py`.
     _Note: in case your dataset file has no header, you can provide the `--no-header` flag!_